RadiusNetworks/scanbeacon-gem/README.md

 # ScanBeacon gem

-A ruby gem that allows you to scan for beacon advertisements using IOBluetooth (on Mac OS X) or a BlueGiga BLE112 device (on mac or linux)
+A ruby gem that allows you to scan for beacon advertisements using IOBluetooth (on Mac OS X), BlueZ (on Linux), or a BlueGiga BLE112 device (on mac or linux)

 # Example Usage